microsoft/WhatTheHack/005-RockPaperScissorsBoom/Student/Challenge-10.md

 - You may want to build a dashboard in the Azure portal that collects some telemetry data from across your solution into one place.
 Can you build a dashboard that includes
   - Web app # of requests
   - Web app average response times
-  - game run duration, SQL DTUs
+  - Game run duration, SQL DTUs
   - Logic Apps Actions Completed
   - Event Grid Published Events
 - Check out this sample dashboard